 - Using Wood From The Hardware Store: If you have power tools, you can make the parts out of the same thickness plywood as your kit.
 These plywood sheets can be found in the lumber section of most hardware stores.

-- Using Foam Core: If you don't have power tools, you can make the missing part from the same thickness, as your kit, foam core using a box cutter.
+- Using Foam Core: If you don't have power tools, you can make the missing part from the same thickness, as your kit, using foam core and a box cutter.
 Once foam core is finished, it is indistinguishable from wood.
-The only downside is that you can not stain it.
+The only downside is that you cannot stain it.
 You must paint or cover it.

 Hopefully you will not have any missing parts and if you don't, then you can move on to the next step of preparing your kit.

 Preparing a dollhouse kit requires a little decision making.
 There are two methods that can be used and they both have their positives and negatives.